Roboy/ParlAI/projects/roboy/README.md

 ParlAI is described in the following paper:
 [“ParlAI: A Dialog Research Software Platform", arXiv:1705.06476](https://arxiv.org/abs/1705.06476), the dataset used is described in the original [PersonaChat](https://arxiv.org/pdf/1801.07243.pdf) paper.

-To interact with profilememory model (downloaded from model zoo if not available yet), in ParlAI folder run:
+To interact with a pretrained profilememory model (downloaded from model zoo), in `ParlAI` folder run:
 ```
 python projects/convai2/baselines/profilememory/interactive.py
 ```

 ## 4 - Note
-The server version runs on ParlAI branch `roboy_server`
+The server version runs on ParlAI branch `roboy_server``. (just for testing convenience)

 ## 5 - Lessons Learned
 - there are preinstalled packages abailable for the GCloud setup which makes it way smoother